dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     aren't known yet.

-    We only calculate a pattern type schema for pattern variable declarations and pattern assignment.
+    We only calculate a pattern type schema for pattern variable declarations and pattern assignments.
 In matching contexts (switch cases and if-case statements), the pattern context type schema is not used, no downwards inference is performed from the pattern to the matched value expression, and no coercions or casts from `dynamic` are inserted in the matched value